yazz/VisualJS/README.md

 ## What is Visual Javascript?
 Visual Javascript is a tool for building webapps on your intranet.
-It can run on PC/Mac (desktop application or NodeJS), Linux/Windows (via NodeJS), or as a container (Docker, Kubernetes).
+It runs on PC/Mac (desktop application or NodeJS), Linux/Windows (via NodeJS), or as a container (Docker, Kubernetes).
 To develop an app:

 - Start Visual Javascript
 - Create an app in your web browser